Time: History of other devices

 A large variety of devices have been invented to measure time.
 The study of these devices is called horology.
+They can be driven by a variety of means, including gravity, springs, and various forms of electrical power, and regulated by a variety of means.

+A sundial is any device that uses the direction of sunlight to cast shadows from a gnomon onto a set of markings calibrated to indicate the local time, usually to the hour.
+The idea to separate the day into smaller parts is credited to Egyptians because of their sundials, which operated on a duodecimal system.
+The importance of the number 12 is due to the number of lunar cycles in a year and the number of stars used to count the passage of night.
+Obelisks made as a gnomon were built as early as c.
+3500 BC.
 An Egyptian device that dates to c.
-1500 BC, similar in shape to a bent T-square, measured the passage of time from the shadow cast by its crossbar on a nonlinear rule.
+1500 BC, similar in shape to a bent T-square, also measured the passage of time from the shadow cast by its crossbar on a nonlinear rule.
 The T was oriented eastward in the mornings.
 At noon, the device was turned around so that it could cast its shadow in the evening direction.

-A sundial uses a gnomon to cast a shadow on a set of markings calibrated to the hour.
-The position of the shadow marks the hour in local time.
-The idea to separate the day into smaller parts is credited to Egyptians because of their sundials, which operated on a duodecimal system.
-The importance of the number 12 is due to the number of lunar cycles in a year and the number of stars used to count the passage of night.
+Alarm clocks reportedly first appeared in ancient Greece c.
+250 BC with a water clock made by Plato that would set off a whistle.
+The hydraulic alarm worked by gradually filling a series of vessels with water.
+After some time, the water emptied out of a siphon.
+Inventor Ctesibius revised Plato's design; the water clock uses a float as the power drive system and uses a sundial to correct the water flow rate.

+In medieval philosophical writings, the atom was a unit of time referred to as the smallest possible division of time.
+The earliest known occurrence in English is in Byrhtferth's Enchiridion (a science text) of 1010–1012, where it was defined as 1/564 of a momentum (11/2 minutes), and thus equal to 15/94 of a second.
+It was used in the computus, the process of calculating the date of Easter.
 The most precise timekeeping device of the ancient world was the water clock, or clepsydra, one of which was found in the tomb of Egyptian pharaoh Amenhotep I. They could be used to measure the hours even at night but required manual upkeep to replenish the flow of water.
 The ancient Greeks and the people from Chaldea (southeastern Mesopotamia) regularly maintained timekeeping records as an essential part of their astronomical observations.
 Arab inventors and engineers, in particular, made improvements on the use of water clocks up to the Middle Ages.
 In the 11th century, Chinese inventors and engineers invented the first mechanical clocks driven by an escapement mechanism.